 Day 1 - Hanoi - arrival and time to explore

-Arrival in Hanoi, check-in to a downtown hotel close to the city’s Old Quarter with the afternoon free to relax or explore the area, before perhaps an optional viewing of the unique water-puppet show followed by a local-style welcome dinner.
+Morning check-in to a downtown Hanoi hotel close to the City’s Old Quarter with the afternoon free to relax, explore the area or perhaps take in an optional viewing of the unique water-puppet show before a local-style welcome dinner.

 Overnight: Hanoi Transport: Walk, Meals: D,